mjesun/loxberry-music-server-interface/README.md

 attributes related to the command (if any).
 The following commands are
 supported:

-- `play`: Music started playing.
+- `play`: music started playing.
 It is also sent when resuming the play.

-- `pause`: Music was paused.
+- `pause`: music was paused.

 - `volume::<VOLUME>`: the volume was modified to the new value provided.
 Values go from `0` (muted) to `100` (highest possible volume).